 Methodology Note

-This analysis draws on pricing data from BYD's international website, CLTC-to-EPA range conversion methodology from InsideEVs and AutoEvolution, cost advantage analysis from the Rhodium Group (February 2026) as reported by CNBC, capacity data from Bloomberg (June 2025), production statistics from CAAM via Gasgoo and Global Times, and global EV demand projections from the IEA Global EV Outlook 2025.
+This analysis draws on pricing data from BYD's international website, CLTC-to-EPA range conversion methodology from InsideEVs and AutoEvolution, cost advantage analysis from the Rhodium Group as reported by CNBC, capacity data from Bloomberg, production statistics from CAAM via Gasgoo and Global Times, and global EV demand projections from the IEA Global EV Outlook 2025.
 All USD figures use approximate exchange rates as of the data collection date.
-China domestic prices include applicable subsidies and tax treatments in effect at time of reporting.
+China domestic prices, tariff rates, tax treatments, and export prices can move quickly, so the numbers should be read as a 2026 market snapshot rather than durable global pricing.

 FAQ